We affirm identities, not just accept differences.

 Racial Equity Working Groups

 The BIPOC Solidarity and Whiteness Accountability Groups are affinity groups (or caucuses) for employees who wish to bravely and authentically engage with their experiences as racialized individuals.
 We recognize that in order to come together in cross-racial brave spaces as a community, sometimes we need to have opportunities to explore and find support in identity alike safe spaces.
-For more information about or to join a future REWG, contact Matthew Banks, Assistant Director Diversity & Inclusion.
+For more information about or to join a future REWG, contact Matthew Banks, Associate Director Diversity & Inclusion.